 This page contains relevant information to assist those faced with an emergency situation in the Greater Wangetti Region.
-The information contained herein was current in 2023 and the treatment information was sourced primarily from St John Ambulance Australia, Australian Red Cross and Health Direct (Australian Government).
+The information contained herein was current in December 2024 and the treatment information was sourced primarily from St John Ambulance Australia, Australian Red Cross and Health Direct (Australian Government).
+See "Dangerous Fauna" and "Dangerous Flora" to identify potential threats to your safety.

 DISCLAIMER - The utmost care has gone into the making of this page.
 We believe the information is true and correct at the time of publishing.
 We cannot and will not, however, be held liable in any way for any injuries or deaths by any persons who have been treated using the information on this page.
 If you are unsure, please wait for the paramedics or a doctor.